-During a visit at about 8 months, Baby B (Mr. Oliver) had changed position.
+During a visit at about 8 months, Baby B (my son) had changed position.
 If he didn’t move back to his original position before the due date, vaginal delivery would no longer be an option.
 By delivery day, he had moved back.

 Twins Delivery Day

 When I was pregnant with my twins in 2013, 38 weeks was considered full-term.
 I reached that point, no thanks to Influenza B the week before.
 On delivery day we were told to call ahead at 6AM, to make sure a bed was available.